EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/07_advanced_components/README.md

 each of them actually buys you:

-- **Async components** — split a heavy panel out of the entry chunk, with a loading state, an error state and a retry strategy
+- **Async components** — split a heavy panel out of the entry chunk, with a loading state and an error state
 - **`Suspense`** — one fallback for a subtree that awaits, plus the error path `Suspense` does *not* handle
 - **Scoped slots** — a headless `DataTable` whose cells are rendered by the parent
 - **`Teleport`** — a modal that escapes a clipping ancestor, `:disabled` to bring it back, and `defer` for a target rendered by the app itself
 - **Rendering performance** — a 2 000-row list: baseline, `shallowRef`, stable
-  `key`, then `v-memo`
+  `key`, then `v-memo` — given, to read and measure

 ## Prerequisites